Michael Roth (cyberneticist): Life

 Roth was born in Lomnička, and originally completed his vocational training as a mechanic for agricultural machinery and as a programmer.
 He started his university studies in 1957 at the then Hochschule fuer Elektrotechnik Ilmenau in electrical engineering, with a specialization in control engineering under Karl Reinisch.
 He received his academic degree as a Diplom-Ingenieur (Dipl.-Ing.) in 1963.
 After that, he worked at the institute for computer engineering ("maschinelle Rechentechnik") as a scientific assistant.
 He successfully completed this work in 1967 earning a Doctorate degree as a Doktoringenieur (Dr.-Ing.).
-His dissertation was in the domain of computer engineering, focussing on the design of hybrid computers.
+His dissertation was in the domain of computer engineering, focusing on the design of hybrid computers.
 This constituted an essential foundation for his later research.
 Subsequently, he finished additional studies at the Moscow Power Engineering Institute in 1967/68.

-Roth was appointed associate professor at the TH Ilmenau in 1970, in the department Technical and Biomedical Cybernetics ("Technische und Biomedizinische Kybernetik", TBK, Director: Karl Reinisch).
-In cooperation with expert committees from the Chamber of Technology ("Kammer der Technik", KdT, the organization of engineers, technicians and researchers of the GDR) and the electronics industry of Thuringia, he developed the new special field of microcomputer technology, which he also introduced as an independent subject, publishing specialized reference books in several editions.
+Roth was appointed associate professor at the TH Ilmenau in 1970, in the department of Technical and Biomedical Cybernetics ("Technische und Biomedizinische Kybernetik", TBK, Director: Karl Reinisch).
+In cooperation with expert committees from the Chamber of Technology ("Kammer der Technik", KdT, the organization of engineers, technicians, and researchers of the GDR) and the electronics industry of Thuringia, he developed the new special field of microcomputer technology, which he also introduced as an independent subject, publishing specialized reference books in several editions.

 Roth stimulated the launch of this technology not only through his research and development work, but also through his involvement in continuous education for this industrial technology as well as through the publication of specialized books.
 As a researcher, he focused on questions concerning the development of components and tools for intelligent automation systems.

 In 1978, he was appointed Professor for Automation and Technical Cybernetics ("Automatik und Technische Kybernetik") at the TH Ilmenau.
 This appointment spoke highly of his knowledge and his wealth of experience.
 His lectures and his textbooks extended the training of engineers with degrees in microprocessor technology – at the time, microprocessor technology was a rare specialization in the German-speaking area.